Pine Cay

-Pine Cay is an 800 acre privately owned island occupied by 36 homeowners and a small exclusive resort The Meridian Club in the Turks and Caicos Islands.The Meridian Club consists of 13 beachfront hotel rooms, a restaurant, clubhouse and bar.
+Pine Cay is an 800 acre privately owned island occupied by 38 homeowners and a small exclusive resort called Pine Cay in the Turks and Caicos Islands.
+Pine Cay resort consists of 13 beachfront hotel rooms, a restaurant, clubhouse and bar.
 There is also a small spa.

 Pine Cay was the site of the first tourist development on the Turks and Caicos.
 It was planned in the 1950s.
-The Meridian Club was established in the early 1970s.
+The old Meridian Club now called Pine Cay was established in the early 1970s.

 Pine Cay is less than a mile wide and two miles (3 km) long, though 9 mi of trails thread the island.
 Island transportation is by electric golf cart and bicycle.
 The main beach is 2 mi long.
 There is a paved airstrip that accommodates small private aircraft and helicopters.

 Pine Cay is also near Dellis Cay and Fort George's Cay.